luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 ## Import the Subnet

-For these use cases, Lux-CLI now supports the `import public` command.
+For these use cases, Lux CLI now supports the `import public` command.

 Start the import by issuing